 |Illinois Sponsor:||LAS, Study Abroad Office (campus-wide)||Credit or Not for Credit:||For credit|

-Cultural Tourism and Development in Peru: Lost Cities, Historic Capitals and World Heritage
+Global Studies 298: Tourism and Economic Development in Peru: Lost Cities, Historic Capitals and World Heritage

 Lima & Cuzco, Peru

 On Campus Class Meetings: Wednesdays at 5pm: Oct, 22, 29, Nov.
 5, 12, 19, Dec.
 10 in Davenport Hall room 10

 Program Dates Abroad: January 1 - 12, 2015

 Tourism is often described as the world's largest global industry.
 It impacts virtually all countries around the world and is eagerly promoted by most of these.
 In this course we explore one of the key motors of tourism: the UNESCO World Heritage List, which is an engine of global cultural governance affecting national policy-making and local stakeholders.
 UNESCO World Heritage Sites are a key vector of cultural tourism and its economic development.
 But not all tourism and development yield equally beneficial results.
 Moreover, in the social domain, tourism connects "hosts" (the receptor venue) and "guests" (the tourists) in a relationship that is complex and often complicated.

 This course will examine these themes using two of Peru's World Heritage List sites: Cuzco, famous as the former capital of the great Inca Empire and now both the gateway to Machu Picchu and remarkable travel destination in its own right.
 Machu Picchu, the so called "Lost City of the Incas" and one of the greatest ancient sites in the entire world.

 For more information on the program including a tentative syllabus and tentative program itinerary: REVISED PERU SYLLABUS and ITINERARY.pdf